abpanic/Task-Tracker/Building.md

 pyinstaller --onefile main.py
 ```
 ### Option B: Create a .deb package
-Follow a guide to create a .deb package from your Python application, such as this tutorial.
+Follow a guide to create a .deb package from your Python application, such as this tutorial(https://www.electronjs.org/docs/latest/tutorial/application-distribution#creating-packages).

 ## Step 5: Test the Application
 Run the application to ensure it works correctly: